 DDOT Bus Service

-The City will actively enforce a citywide curfew requiring that all minors age 17 and under be accompanied by a parent or legal guardian (with identification).
+Police will actively enforce a citywide curfew, requiring that all minors age 17 and under be accompanied by a parent or legal guardian.
 Minors will be allowed to travel to and from work or organized sports.
-The curfew is in effect from 6 p.m. on June 24 until 6 a.m. on June 25.
+The curfew is in effect from 6 p.m. on June 23 until 6 a.m. on June 24.

 Minors in violation of the curfew will be taken to Southwestern District at 4700 W. Fort and issued a ticket.
 Minors will be held there until picked up by a parent or guardian.
 The parent or guardian also may receive a parental responsibility violation ticket.

 Parents can find lost children in the following locations: